lhmrosso/XPolaris/README.md

 (SSURGO) database, circumventing issues of spatial disaggregation, harmonizing, and filling spatial gaps \[1, 2\].
-Without the need of advanced skills on R-programming, users will be able to convert raster data into traditional spreadsheet format for further data analysis.
+Without the need of advanced skills on R-programming, users will be able to convert raster data into traditional spreadsheet format for further data analyses.

 ## Installation